 The most popular short treks in Nepal are Mardi Himal Trek, Langtang Trek, and Ghorepani Poonhill Trek.
 Also, Tamang heritage trail trek, Helambu trek, Panchale trek around Pokhara are becoming popular.

 There are some regions in Nepal where access to international tourists is quite limited.
 These regions accepted foreign trekkers only quite recently.
-Besides, these regions are quite close to the neighbouring countries.
+Besides, these regions are quite close to the neighboring countries.
 Hence they are geo-politically sensitive as well.
 So while trekking in these regions, you have to take a guide.

 The most popular restricted region treks in Nepal are Upper Mustang trek, Manaslu trek, and Kanchenjunga trek